-If someone is having their kitchen remodeled and getting matching brand new appliances, they are going to try and sell their existing appliances.
-This is a great opportunity for someone who needs to buy an appliance and wants to save some money.
-When buying second hand always ask why the person is selling it.
+If someone is having their kitchen remodeled and getting matching brand new appliances, they are going to try and sell their existing used appliances.
+This is a great opportunity for someone who needs to buy used appliance and wants to save some money.
+When buying second hand home appliances, always ask why the person is selling it.
 If they bought something new why are they replacing it?
-You want to ask these questions rather than assuming that they are not selling you an appliance that will fall apart on you.
+You want to ask these questions rather than assuming that they are not selling you a used appliance that will fall apart on you.

-Do your homework before making any second hand purchase, just like you would a brand new purchase.
-Buying second hand can save you lots of money and definitely worth it, just be ware you could have to repair a scratch and dent or second hand appliance, but you could have to do the same with an appliance you buy brand new, so go ahead and save the money and buy used!
+Do your homework before making any second hand purchase, especially second hand electrical appliances, just like you would a brand new purchase.
+Buying second hand appliances in a local store or online, can save you lots of money and definitely worth it.
+Just be ware you could have to repair a scratch and dent or second hand appliance, but you could have to do the same with an appliance you buy brand new, so go ahead and save the money and purchase used appliances!